The Flask Mega-Tutorial Part XIV: Ajax

 </span>

 The next step is to write a function that can do all the translation work.
-This function will take the input and output DOM nodes, and the source and destination languages, issue the asynchronous request to the server with the three arguments needed, and finally replace the Translate link with the translated text once the server responds.
-This sounds like a lot of work, but the implementation is fairly simple:
+This function will take the input and output DOM nodes, and the source and destination languages.
+Then it will issue the asynchronous request to the server with the three arguments needed, and finally replace the Translate link with the translated text returned by the server.
+This sounds like a lot of work, but the implementation is fairly short.
+For convenience, this function will be added in the base template at the bottom of the <body> element, so that it is available in all the pages of the application.

 app/templates/base.html: Client-side translate function.